A Director at Cadiz (CDZI) is Selling Shares

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $402.3K worth of CDZI shares and purchased $16.9M worth of CDZI shares.
-The insider sentiment on Cadiz has been positive according to 30 insider trades in the past three months.
-This sentiment is slightly higher than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $501K worth of CDZI shares and purchased $16.9M worth of CDZI shares.
+The insider sentiment on Cadiz has been neutral according to 31 insider trades in the past three months.
+This sentiment is slightly lower than the average sentiment of company insiders in this sector.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.